flueke/qmesydaq/doc/sphinx/commandbuffers.rst

                     Separate counters for data and cmd buffers.
                     A control software could increment with each cmd issued.
                     MCPD-8 will increment its own counter with each cmd answered.
-:Buffer Length:     In multiple of 16 bit words.
-                    Spans from “Buffer Type” to last data word.
-Only counts useful data words.
-                    Padding bytes added to fulfill minimum Ethernet buffer size will not be counted.
-:CMD-ID:            16 bit value representing the command that is answered/issued
+:CMD:               16 bit value representing the command that is answered/issued
                     in this buffer.
                     Please see the following chapter for a detailed description of the individual commands.